DM1122/Aristotle/README.md

 ## Upgrading Project's Python Version
 1. Install new [python](https://www.python.org/) version
 1. Remove virtualenv with `pipenv --rm`
-  1. In case of error, navigate to virtualenv directory and delete manually
+  * In case of error, navigate to virtualenv directory and delete manually
 1. Set new `python_version` in Pipfile
 1. Recreate virtualenv with `pipenv install`
+1. Ensure VSCode python path is set to the virtualenv python install
+1. Uninstall old python version if desired

 ## Shell Commands Reference
 ### Using pre-commit